Kernix13/vision-grid-express/README.md

 <div id="back-to-top"></div>

+> ### BUILD A GOOD SAMPLE BOARD PAGE AND THEN GET SCREENSHOTS FOR HEADER AND FOR "How It Works" SECTION

 ## Project Overview

 VisualGrid is a client-side web app for visual project planning and goal-setting.
 Users can search the Unsplash API, save images to a personalized board, and attach notes or goal statements to each item.
 The app includes modal image views, a full-screen slider, localStorage persistence, and tools for organizing, annotating, and revisiting saved images.